 For low-income expats, unfortunately, a lack of a minimum wage means that employers set the conditions without regulation.
 Even though the UAE government says that employers and employees should agree on the terms of employment, most embassies of countries that provide migrant work will set salary expectations for various jobs.
 This is a form of regulation, which most employment agencies respect.

 Low-income expats, often from Southeast Asia or the Indian subcontinent, usually take jobs such as drivers, house-help, construction workers, and so on.
-Even though the UAE recently passed its first bill protecting domestic worker’s labor rights, horror stories of financial, emotional, and physical abuse still abound.
+Even though the UAE passed its first bill protecting domestic workers’ labor rights in 2017, horror stories of financial, emotional, and physical abuse still abound.

 Penalties for late or unpaid salaries